Looking for the cheapest Pay As You Go rates in the UK? Our interactive table allows you to compare Pay As You Go tariffs and mobile network coverage.

 1pMobile

-1pMobile offers the lowest Pay As You Go rates of any mobile network in the UK.
-They have a straightforward tariff of 1p/minute, 1p/text and 1p/MB, with customers getting 4G & 5G coverage from EE.
 One important thing to be aware of when joining 1pMobile is the minimum top-up requirement of £10 every 120 days.
 This means you’ll need to top-up your phone with at least £30 of credit per year, though you have complete flexibility on when and how to actually spend it.
-1pMobile is backed by the sister company of Utility Warehouse and is part of Telecom Plus PLC, a FTSE 250-listed company.
-Read our in-depth review of 1pMobile for more information. |

 Pay As You Go Rates & Coverage Compared